 Depending on the nature of the concern regarding the possibility that a child or young person is at risk of being sexually exploited, the following actions should be taken.

-If a worker is concerned that a child is suffering or likely to suffer Significant Harm, a telephone referral to Surrey Multi-agency Safeguarding Hub (MASH) must be made as soon as possible - see Contact and Referrals Procedure.
-Following telephone referral, the worker should confirm their concerns in writing within 24 hours using the Multi-Agency Referral Form (MARF).
+If a worker is concerned that a child is suffering or likely to suffer Significant Harm, a referral to Surrey Children's Single Point of Access (C-SPA) must be made as soon as possible using the Surrey Children's Services Request for Support Form

 Following any referral to Local Authority Children’s Services there may be one of these responses:

 - A Child and Family Assessment undertaken which may identify the young person as a Child in Need and additional services provided;